 It is very important your home is properly prepared for the treatment to allow the insecticide to get into the cracks and crevices where bed bugs may hide.

-Dial A Pest, the specialist domestic pest treatment division of SDK, have produced factsheets on particular types of pests.
+Dial A Pest, the specialist domestic pest treatment division of SDK, have produced a factsheet about bed bugs.